Aelstraz/GPU-Compute/README.md

 ***
 ### Setting Thread Group Size:
 Thread group sizes can be automatically calculated based on your workload dimensions.
-First get the number of threads as declared in your compute shader:
+First get the number of threads as declared in your compute shader, e.g: [numthreads(8, 8, 1)]:

 	Vector3Int shaderNumOfThreads = new Vector3Int(8, 8, 1);